EDITOR’S NOTE (25 September 2022): All prices indicated in this article are from our last visit to Addiction Aquatic Development in 2019.

 Amaebi or sweet shrimp.
 I LOVE these things.
 Each box contained ten pieces and sold for just NTD 240.

-Sushi selection.
+Fresh sushi selection.
 The ones you see here went for NTD 460 per box.
 Not bad at all, especially considering the quality.

 They go fast, but they’re replenished just as quickly.